 The Residence (hard product): approximately 125 square feet of total space across the two rooms.
 The bedroom has a double bed; the living room has a sofa that converts to additional sleeping space if needed.
 En-suite shower with full toiletries and Armani amenity products.
 Dedicated butler service.
 Capacity for two passengers as a single booking — The Residence cannot be booked as a single seat.

 The Apartments (hard product): nine first class suites per A380 in a 1-2-1 configuration with closing doors.
-Large recliner seat made of Poltrana Frau leather plus a bench that converts to a separate bed surface.
+Large recliner seat made of Poltrona Frau leather plus a bench that converts to a separate bed surface.
 Vanity area with mirrors.
 Devaux House champagne, ESPA amenity products, Armani pajamas and slippers.
 The Apartments are structurally larger than Singapore Suites — approximately 39 square feet per suite.

 Ground experience: Etihad First Class Lounge & Spa at Abu Dhabi, with à la carte dining and spa treatments.
 Concierge handling, dedicated immigration flow.